rsksmart/devportal-1.0/rif/rns/integrate/integrate-wallet.md

 - [ ] Use that backend from your front end :smile_cat: -- [another sample here](https://github.com/rnsdomains/rns-subdomain-tool/blob/master/public/index.html)

 <div class="alert alert-warning">
-    Take in account that this solution is a centralized solution, <b>your server is a single point of failure.</b>
+    Take into account that this solution is a centralized solution, <b>your server is a single point of failure.</b>
 </div>

 #### Develop a smart contract

-This method it's fully descentralized, oriented to advanced users because they are in charge of paying the transaction fee.
+This method is fully decentralized, and is oriented towards advanced users because they are in charge of paying the transaction fee.

 You just need to develop a registrar smart contract (find an example [here](https://github.com/rnsdomains/rns-subdomain-tool/blob/master/contracts/registrar/SubdomainRegistrar.sol)) that will be the owner of your domain.
 Thus that contract is the owner, it is allowed to create subdomains under your wallet domain.
 So, once the user creates a wallet, your app will prompt him/her to create a subdomain by just submitting a transaction.